openwashdata/boreholefuncmwi/README.md

 categorical
 </td>
 <td style="text-align:left;">
 Do you conduct preventive maintenance?
+Yes for 1 and No for 0.
 </td>
 </tr>
 <tr>